ibrasec/pymscoader_1.7/README.rst

 user@user:~$python pymscoader.py -l cred_list.txt

+Note:

+Currently the pymscoader supports Only One login Password for all Devices.

+- vendor: is a directory that holds the script of the currently supported vendors (cisco,huawei,alcatel,mikrotick and linux)

-- cisco: This folder contains the shell scripts for executing show commands or configuration commands, it also contains the commands to be executed either for show or for configuraiton. as example:
+- /vendor/cisco: This folder contains the shell scripts for executing show commands or configuration commands, it also contains the commands to be executed either for show or for configuraiton. as example:

-"cisco_show.sh" is a shell script that loads cisco show commands from "show_cmds.txt" file
+"cisco.sh" is a linux shell script that loads cisco commands from "commands.txt" file

-"cisco_config.sh" is a shell script that loads cisco configuration commands from "config_cmds.txt" files

 Once you execute pymscoader; a new files will be created on the same directory, these files are: